jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/input-output/automatic-execution-order-and-more.md

 -----

 Execution order is fixed in normal programming languages, because it is text, in which an order is a fact you cannot go around.
-A diagram does not have a specific order, so the order may be determined based on the non-sequential correlation between individual elements.
+A diagram might not have a specific order, so the order may be determined based on the non-sequential correlation between individual elements.
 Perhaps this can prevent locking and waiting, and just make a single sequence out of it instead of one thing waiting on another.

 ### Look at the article Parameter Order...